Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -rt 1 -u \
         ANNOgesic

-For the generating best gff files, you can decide which information you want to use for filtering.
+For generating best gff files, you can decide which information you want to use for filtering.
 The options are ribosomal binding sites, starting from TSSs and non-overlaping with sRNAs.
 Then you can get the gff files, statistics files and tables. ``all_candidates`` is the gff files and tables without filtering; ``best`` is the gff_files and tables with filtering.